 After selection is complete, you can start editing all the fragments as if they were one.

-Hot tip: One more way to clone caret is to press Ctrl (Alt for macOS) twice, and then move the caret up or down with arrows or simply with mouse.
+Hot tip: One more way to clone caret is to press Control twice, and then move the caret up or down with arrows or with the mouse.

 Use the Emmet preview action (which is available via Find Action or Search Everywhere — so make sure to assign it to a handy shortcut) to see a preview of the resulting code.